 In June 2005, the Emerging Issues Task Force issued Issue No. 05-6, "Determining the Amortization Period for Leasehold Improvements Purchased after Lease Inception or Acquired in a Business Combination" ("EITF No. 05-6").
 This accounting guidance states that leasehold improvements that are placed in service significantly after, and not contemplated at or near, the beginning of the lease term should be amortized over the shorter of the useful life of the assets or a term that includes required lease periods and renewals that are deemed to be reasonably assured at the date the leasehold improvements are purchased.
 Leasehold improvements acquired in a business combination should be amortized over the shorter of the useful life of the assets or a term that includes required lease periods and renewals that are deemed to be reasonably assured at the date of acquisition.
-We are required to apply EITF No. 05-6 to leasehold improvements that are purchased or acquired in reporting periods beginning after June 29, 2005.
-We do not expect the adoption of EITF No. 05-6 to have a material impact on our consolidated financial statements.
+The application of EITF No. 05-6 to leasehold improvements that are purchased or acquired was required for reporting periods beginning after June 29, 2005.
+The adoption of EITF No. 05-6 did not have a material impact on our consolidated financial statements.

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations
+Management's Discussion and Analysis of Financial Condition and Results of Operations Company Overview

-Company Overview

 Watsco, Inc. and its subsidiaries (collectively, "Watsco", which may be referred to as we, us or our) is the largest distributor of air conditioning, heating and refrigeration equipment and related parts and supplies ("HVAC") in the United States.
-Watsco has two business segments - the HVAC distribution ("Distribution") segment, which accounted for 99% of revenues for the quarter and six months ended June 30, 2005, and a temporary staffing and permanent placement services ("Staffing") segment.
+Watsco has two business segments - the HVAC distribution ("Distribution") segment, which accounted for 99% of revenues for the quarter and nine months ended September 30, 2005, and a temporary staffing and permanent placement services ("Staffing") segment.